How to talk to kids about tragedy

 - As an Oklahoma native, Linda shares more advice on having conversations with your kids.

-- Words of Wisdom from the great Mr. Rogers about talking to your kids about tragic events.
+- Words of Wisdom from Mr Rogers on talking to your kids about tragic events

 - Sesame Street has some advice based on the age of your children.
 Helping Families After an Emergency